jh3nd3rs0n/jargyle/README.md

 ```

 In `krb5.conf`, a KDC is defined as running at the address `127.0.0.1` on port `12345` with its realm as `EXAMPLE.COM`.
-(In a production environment, the address `127.0.0.1` should be replaced by the fully qualified domain name of where the KDC resides.
+(In a production environment, the address `127.0.0.1` should be replaced by actual address or name of the machine where the KDC resides.
 Also, in a production environment, the realm `EXAMPLE.COM` should be replaced by an actual realm provided by the Kerberos administrator.)

 The command line option `--settings=externalClient.socks5.gssapiServiceName=rcmd/127.0.0.1` is the GSS-API service name (or the Kerberos service principal) of the other SOCKS5 server residing at the address `127.0.0.1`.
-(In a production environment, the address `127.0.0.1` should be replaced by the fully qualified domain name of where the other SOCKS5 server resides.)
+(In a production environment, the address `127.0.0.1` should be replaced by the name of the machine where the other SOCKS5 server resides.)

 ## 4. TODO